envoyproxy/gateway/GOALS.md

 ## Objectives

 ### Expressive API
-The Envoy Gateway project will expose a simplified and expressive API, with defaults set for many capabilities.
+The Envoy Gateway project will expose a simple and expressive API, with defaults set for many capabilities.

-This expressive API will make Envoy accessible to more users, especially application developers, and make Envoy a stronger option for "getting started" as compared to other proxies.
+The API is the Kubernetes-native [Gateway API][], plus Envoy-specific extensions and extension points.
+This expressive and familiar API will make Envoy accessible to more users, especially application developers, and make Envoy a stronger option for "getting started" as compared to other proxies.
 Application developers will use a simple API out of the box without needing to understand in-depth concepts of Envoy Proxy or use OSS wrappers.
 The expressive API will use familiar nouns that [users](#personas) understand.

 The core full-featured Envoy APIs will remain available for those who need more capability and for those who add functionality on top of Envoy, such as commercial API gateway products.